-Streetscape has a significant impact on a suburb’s livability and therefore impacts demand for property in the area.
-Consequently, it pays to check out the streetscape before deciding to buy in a suburb.
+Streetscape significantly impacts a suburb’s liveability and therefore impacts the demand for property in the area.
+Consequently, it pays to check out the streetscape before buying in a suburb.

 This article outlines the key aspects that make for a great streetscape.

 Streetscape is the look and feel of a street.
 It’s the whole picture that you get when driving down a street.
 Often, it’s more a feeling that comes from the experience rather than something concrete.